Civil Rights, Accessibility, and ADA

 Please click here for a map of the terminal with accessible features shown.

-If you need to page someone in the airport you can do so by coming to the Department of Aviation office located across from the Hertz rental car counter between the hours of 8am and 5pm Monday through Friday.
-For paging services during any other time please go to the “Syracuse Hancock International Airport Uniformed Security Division” located in the center terminal.
+If you need to page someone in the airport you can do so by coming to the Syracuse Regional Airport Authority office located across from the Hertz rental car counter between the hours of 8am and 5pm Monday through Friday.
+For paging services during any other time please go to the “Syracuse Hancock International Airport Uniformed Security Division” located in the center terminal, first level.

-The airport has a post-security pet relief room located in Terminal A and additional areas are located at the entrance and exit of the parking garage.
+The airport has a post-security service animal/pet relief room located in Terminal A and additional areas are located at the entrance and exit of the parking garage.

 Syringe Disposal Units